-Illustration of Måltidens Hus, copied from maltidenshus.com.
+${\it Illustration of M\"altidens Hus, copied from maltidenshus.com}.$

-NKI Distance Education had a long and successful history with blended learning.
+NKI Distance Education had a long and successful history of blended learning.
 Based on its correspondence courses and face-to-face classes arranged by local partners around Norway.
 So, in April, we invited our major partners to Grythyttan in Sweden.
 To discuss how we could offer blended online learning together.
-One of several memorable NKI seminars Anita Kjensli and Inger Gulbransen organized for NKI's partners at Folkeuniversitetet and AOF.
+One of several memorable NKI seminars Anita Kjensli and Inger Gulbransen organized for NKI's partners at Folkeuniversitetet and

+AOF.

 My task was to explain how local study centres could organise blended learning based on our online courses.
-At the cursor moment, I'm sad to say that we never found a model that was both financially attractive enough for our local partners and worth the additional cost for the students.
+At the cursor moment, I'm sad to say that we never found a model that was both financially attractive enough for our local partners and worth the additional cost to the students.